Inonge Wina: Political career

 In 2001 Wina was elected as Member of Parliament of Nalolo Constituency as a candidate of the United Party for National Development.

 Wina re-contested her Nalolo seat as a United Liberal Party candidate in the 2006 general election.
 She lost the election and appealed the results to the High Court; the case was initially decided in her favor, but the Supreme Court eventually overturned it.
-She then joined the Patriotic Front and was appointed as the party's chairperson in 2007.
+She then joined the Patriotic Front and was appointed the party's chairperson in 2007.

 Wina ran for the Nalolo seat again in the 2011 general election, this time on the Patriotic Front ticket, and won.
 Wina was included in President Michael Sata's initial 18-member cabinet as Minister of Chiefs and Traditional Affairs.
 On March 8, 2012, Sata, during the commemoration of International Women's Day, upgraded the gender cabinet division into a full ministry and subsequently appointed Wina as Minister of Gender and Child Development.

 On 26 January 2015, newly elected President Edgar Lungu appointed Wina as Vice President of Zambia.
 She ran on Lungu's ticket in the 2016 general election, becoming the first woman elected as Vice President.
 She then announced her intention to retire ahead of the 2021 general election.